alexisakers/docker-swift-apns/README.md

 Getting started with the Swift APNS images is very easy!

-Just specify one of the image tags listed above as the base image image in your project's Dockerfile:
+Just set an image tag listed above to the base image in your project's Dockerfile:

 ```dockerfile
 FROM aleksaubry/swift-apns:<version>